Skip to content

 OS maps: OS Landranger 72

-Mobile signal: Good signal on summit; EE reliable with clear views across the Pentlands and Moorfoot.
+Mobile signal: Good signal throughout; EE reliable with clear views across the Pentlands and Moorfoot.

 Current conditions